liuziyuan/easy-retrofit-demo/retrofit-spring-boot-starter-sample-retrofitbuilder/README.md

 #Retrofit-spring-boot-starter-samples-retrofitbuilder

+Inherit `BaseCallAdapterFactoryBuilder` to build a Retrofit `CallAdapter.Factory`

+Inherit `BaseConverterFactoryBuilder` to build a Retrofit `Converter.Factory`

+Inherit `BaseCallFactoryBuilder` to build a Retrofit `Call.Factory`

+Inherit `BaseCallBackExecutorBuilder` to build a Retrofit `CallBackExecutor`

+Inherit `BaseOkHttpClientBuilder` to build a Retrofit `OkHttpClient.Builder`

+Inherit `BaseInterceptor` to intercept a OkHttpClient `Interceptor`

 If any builder or interceptor needs to inject spring managed objects, it needs to add @ component and @ Autowired

 ```java